elliotjb/Culverin-Engine3D/README.md

 # SCENE SETUP

 1) From "Models" folder, drag and drop "tank.obj" into the Engine Window.
 It will be imported.
+You can drag folder.
 2) Double click it to load into scene.
 Delete the "g_default" child objects (they are unnecessary).

-3) Now, drag and drop from "Scripts" folder the 3 .cs files (one by one).
+3) Now, drag and drop from "Scripts" folder the 3 .cs files.
 They will be compiled successfully.
 4) Select "tank.obj" (parent object) and attach it the "Tank" script.
    You can change the values of rotation speed and movement speed.(Add Component->script, Select script...-> Tank).
 5) Select "gTower" child game object and attach it the "myTurret" script.
 You can change its rotation speed.
 6) Select "MainCamera" object and attach it the "CameraController" script.
 7) In "target" variable, yot have to set "tank.obj" to follow the tank.
 8) Now, you are ready to enjoy!
 (Hit PLAY button).

 - CONTROLS:

-	-W/A/S/D: move the tank.
+	- W/A/S/D: move the tank.

-	-Left MouseButton/Right MouseButton: rotate the turret.
+	- Left MouseButton/Right MouseButton: rotate the turret.

-	-Spacebar: SHOOT!.
+	- Spacebar: SHOOT!.
 (Console message "SHOOT!").

 # INNOVATIONS

+- We have created our own DLL "CulverinEditor" to load all the assemblies to enable our own c# functions.
 - Basic GameObject Creation: Cube.
 - Entering Play Mode enables the Active Game Camera to see the scene from it.
 - Copy/Paste of GameObjects: by right clicking them (or Ctrl+C and Ctrl+V).